llauderesv/mweb-database-api/README.md

 Kindly email this llauderesv@gmail.com<br />

 ## Why should I use this?
-Imagine you are using the old fashion way when you are perfoming queries in your database you store them in the variable and execute it every time when you are making a query it is a tremendous lines of code by executing over and over again In MWEB Database API you can simple call the method and automatically execute it and also prevent the SQL injection when someone hackers attack your database By using this you can write a safer and cleaner code in your system and imagine its open source.
+Imagine you are using the old fashion way when you are perfoming queries to your database you store them in the variable and execute them every time when you are making a query it is a tremendous waste lines of code by executing over and over again by the same approach
+In MWEB Database api you can simple call the built in methods and automatically execute it and also prevent the SQL injection when someone hackers attacks your database By using this you can write a safer and cleaner code in your system and imagine its open source.

 ### How to use? <br />
-First and foremost you must include the mweb database api in your php file assigned it to variable your database connection
+First and foremost you must include the mweb database api in your php file assigned it to variable your database connection.
+That's it!

 #### Example:
 ```
 require_once('api/mweb.php'); // Include the mweb database api to your project

 $db = mweb::connect($param1, $param2, $param3, $param4);
 ```
-The mweb constructor class is consist of 4 parameters<br />
+The mweb constructor is consist of 4 parameters<br />
 The first parameter is the host name that is (localhost) for default<br />
 The second parameter is the username of your phpmyadmin for default that is (root)<br />
 The third parameter is the password of your phpmyadmin<br />
 The fourth parameter is the database that you will use in the rest of your life<br />

 ### Example:
 ```
 $db = mweb::connect('localhost', 'root', '', 'students_db'); // You are connected to the database